Arasu/Module-Capstone-Project/README.md

 streamlit run app.py
 Make sure you have streamlit installed on your local device, if not installed, type the following to install (windows) : pip install streamlit
-Working Demo
-The demo working of this web app can be found here 🔗 | Do like it, if you watch it :)

 Made using Python and Streamlit